ant-design/ant-design/docs/react/use-with-create-react-app.en-US.md

 $ create-react-app antd-demo
 ```

-The tool will create and initialize environment and dependencies automaticly,
+The tool will create and initialize environment and dependencies automatically,
-please try config your proxy setting or use other npm registry if any network errors happen during it.
+please try config your proxy setting or use another npm registry if any network errors happen during it.

 Then we go inside `antd-demo` and start it.